Taro: Haiti

 In Haiti, it is usually called malanga, or taro.
 The corm is grated into a paste and deep-fried to make a fritter called Acra.
 Acra is a very popular street food in Haiti.

 Jamaica

 In Jamaica, taro is known as coco, cocoyam and dasheen.
 Corms with flesh which is white throughout are referred to as minty-coco.
 The leaves are also used to make Pepper Pot Soup which may include callaloo.

 Suriname

 In Suriname it is called tayer, taya, pomtayer or pongtaya.
-The taro root is called aroei by the native Indians and is commonly known as "Chinese tayer".
+The taro root is called aroei by the indigenous Surinamese and is commonly known as "Chinese tayer".
 The variety known as eddoe is also called Chinese tayer.
 It is a popular cultivar among the Maroon population in the interior, also because it is not adversely affected by high water levels.
 The dasheen variety, commonly planted in swamps, is rare, although appreciated for its taste.
 The closely related Xanthosoma species is the base for the popular Surinamese dish pom.
 The cooked taro leaf (taya-wiri, or tayerblad) is also a well-known green leafy vegetable.